smartcontractkit/documentation/docs/Introduction/getting-started/fund-your-contract.md

 permalink: "docs/fund-your-contract/"
 ---

 Some smart contracts require funding at their addresses so they can operate without you having to call functions manually and pay for the transactions through MetaMask.
-This guide explains how to fund Solidity contracts with LINK or ETH using the Remix IDE.
+This guide explains how to fund Solidity contracts with LINK or ETH.

 ## Retrieve the contract address